tbembersimeao/custom_project_settings/README.md

 ## Deploying the CPS extension in other environments

 The hook part of the extension is designed to be activated as redcap_every_page_top hook functions.
 They are dependent on a hook framework that calls _anonymous_ PHP functions such as UF CTS-IT's [Extensible REDCap Hooks](https://github.com/ctsit/extensible-redcap-hooks) ([https://github.com/ctsit/extensible-redcap-hooks](https://github.com/ctsit/extensible-redcap-hooks)).
-If you are not use suc a framework, each hook will need to be edited by changing `return function($project_id)` to `function redcap_every_page_top($project_id)`.
+If you are not using such a framework, each hook will need to be edited by changing `return function($project_id)` to `function redcap_every_page_top($project_id)`.

-ToDo: plugin in other environments.

 ## How to develop REDCap Extensions that integrate with the REDCap Custom Project Settings Plugin